Etudes and Variations on Nonlinear Dynamics and Chaos

 function x(x0) .
 Not clear if it's chaos.
 To establish chaos strictly, we'd need to evaluate and plot the Lyapunov exponents at different x0's.

-Or one can start zooming in ... but there does not seem to be a self-similarity in the graphs, it's complicated system that may not have it, even though arbitrarily close starting conditions may diverge into different outcomes, and in that sense the outcome is likely a fractal object.
+Or one can start zooming in ... but there does not seem to be a self-similarity in the graphs, it's a complicated system that may not have self-similarity, even though arbitrarily close starting conditions often diverge into different outcomes, and in that sense the system is chaotic and the set leading to a given outcome (say, switching from positive initial x to negative x at the end) is likely a fractal.

 Chaos: extreme sensitivity to initial conditions in double pendulum